 While the absolute risks (the actual likelihood of experiencing one or more of these problems) are low overall, they are concerning nevertheless, particularly given the United States’ distressingly high rates of maternal morbidity (developing a medical condition while pregnant) and mortality (dying while pregnant or within one year of the end of a pregnancy, per the CDC).

 Women deserve to be educated on ART’s risks to themselves and their children

 Every research study has limitations.
 Because the JAHA study relied on medical codes to assess whether a hospital delivery was of an ART-conceived baby, and because there is no consistent definition for ART, the hospital deliveries in the ART group may include women who used procedures such as the stimulation of ovaries with medication to conceive, in addition to procedures that involve the handling of the egg or embryo outside of the body, like IVF.
 The former procedures are not considered ART by the CDC, while the latter are.

 However, women and couples absolutely deserve to know the full gamut of risks for both mothers and children conceived through ART, especially those revealed in this JAHA study.
-Unfortunately, during a Natural Womanhood webinar earlier this year, veteran OB/GYN Dr. Kathleen Raviele observed that oftentimes research on the negative impacts of hormonal birth control use does not show up in literature targeted towards OB/GYNs or family practice healthcare providers.
-Instead, research on blood clots, strokes, heart attacks, and more serious issues related to hormonal birth control use, for example, ends up in the medical literature read by specialists in pulmonology, cardiology, cardiothoracic surgery.
+Unfortunately, during a Natural Womanhood webinar earlier this year, veteran OB/GYN Dr. Kathleen Raviele observed that oftentimes research on the negative impacts of hormonal birth control use does not show up in literature targeted towards OB/GYNs or family practice healthcare providers, research on blood clots, strokes, heart attacks, and more serious issues related to hormonal birth control use, for example, ends up in the medical literature read by specialists in pulmonology, cardiology, cardiothoracic surgery.